Bagatelle (restaurant)

-Bagatelle was a gourmet restaurant in the borough Frogner in Oslo, Norway.
+Bagatelle was a French restaurant in the borough Frogner in Oslo, Norway.

-Until 2012, it was the only Norwegian restaurant that has held two stars in the Michelin guide.
+Bagatelle first received two Michelin stars in 1993, and as of 2008 was the only Norwegian restaurant to achieve a two-star rating.
 The restaurant lost one of its stars in 2008, though was restored as a two-star restaurant in March 2009.
 In the 2011 Michelin Guide Bagatelle had zero stars, but regained a star in 2012.

-The restaurant was formerly led by the chef Eyvind Hellstrøm, and is owned 95% by Christen Sveaas through the Norwegian company AS Holding.
-Bagatelle lies in Bygdøy Allé 3, and has been situated there since 1932.
-Originally, the building housed a restaurant run by the family Jacques under the name Jacques Bagatelle.
-Hellstrøm has run the restaurant in its current form since 1982, until he announced in December 2009 he would be leaving the restaurant due to a long term conflict with Sveaas.
+The restaurant was led by chef Eyvind Hellstrøm, and was owned 96% by Christen Sveaas.
+Hellstrøm ran the restaurant from 1982 until December 2009, when announced he would be leaving the restaurant due to a long term conflict with Sveaas.

-The menu is "Norwegian- French cuisine with an emphasis on Norwegian products and modern cooking techniques inspired by developments in France.
+Under Hellstrøm, Bagatelle served a cuisine that fused classical French technique with Norwegian ingredients such as wild salmon, scallops, king crab and game.
+Signature dishes included scallop carpaccio with sea urchin, lobster in orange-dill sauce, and wild pigeon with trompettes de la mort mushrooms.

 Bagatelle closed in September 2014 after having operated at a loss for several years.